Reasons Why You Should Get A Tattoo

 Some people are content to experiment with their fashion choices, hair, and makeup.
 Others use their body as a canvas, and this is especially true of artists.
 Whether you’re a musician, a writer, or a painter, tattoos are a fantastic way to showcase your love for all things artistic.

 Find a tattoo artist you trust, and you can work together to create a beautiful design that will last a lifetime.
-Gather inspiration to show your artist, like photos of flowers or colors you like.
+Gather inspiration to show your artist, such as photos of flowers or colors you like.
 If you paint or draw, you can bring in some of your own artwork, and your tattoo artist will ink it into your skin.

 You Want to Pay Tribute to a Loved One

-Losing those we love is a tragic fact of life, but memorializing them with a tattoo can be an essential part of the healing process.
+Losing those we love is a tragic fact of life, yet memorializing them with a tattoo can be an essential part of the healing process.
 Deborah Davidson, a professor of sociology at York University and creator of The Tattoo Project, believes that tattoos help us cope with grief.

-It’s always important to work with a tattoo artist you trust, but it’s especially important when you’re getting a memorial tattoo.
+It’s always important to work with a tattoo artist you trust, though it’s especially important when you’re getting a memorial tattoo.
 You want to ensure your artist perfectly captures the image you want, particularly if you’re getting a portrait done.
 (Make sure you’re properly hydrated, and don’t forget to bring tissues.
 Getting a memorial tattoo is a beautiful, emotional experience.)

 You Want to Bring Attention to a Cause You Care About